lokers778/Duckfolio/README.md

   2.2.2 Meme Generator - fetching images from api and generate some text on them
-  2.2.3 React Chat - my biggest project here, simple react chat which I create with chatkit library 2.2.4 Unsplash gallery - grid gallery, ajax with axio 2.2.5 ??? - my last app, still working on it
+  2.2.3 React Chat - my biggest project here, simple react chat which I create with chatkit library 2.2.4 Unsplash gallery - grid gallery, ajax with axio

   2.2 Other projects - that section contains links to my other project

   2.3 Contact - you can find link to my github linkedin and form to contact me

 ## Road map
- 1. Add last App
- 2.Rebuild app with DRY
- 3.Add style for 404
+ 1.Add style for 404
- 4.Work with another projects and link them
+ 2.Work with another projects and link them

 ## App demo